codinasion-archive/codinasion-programme/programme/area-of-square/README.md

-## Write a program to divide two numbers
+## Write a program to find the area of a square.

 ```
 side : 4